elliot-gh/WoWS-Discord-Bot/README.md

 1. Download [Node.js](https://nodejs.org/).
 This has been developed and tested on v6.11.0 LTS.
 Non LTS versions are not guaranteed to work.
 2. Download this repository as a zip, and extract somewhere.
 3. Fill in the .env file with your information.
 Check the [.env Configuration](#env-configuration) section for more details.
-4. In a terminal in the directory of the extracted folder, simply start the bot with `node index.js`.
+4. In a terminal in the directory of the extracted folder, simply start the bot with `npm start`.
 5. To stop the bot at any time, press `Ctrl+C` in the terminal window.

 ## .env Configuration